Web3ID/Web3-Infrastructure/README.md

 # Web3-Infrastructure
 Curated list of Web3 Infrastructure,  Node, RPC, API, Provider and others

+- [Chainnodes](https://www.chainnodes.org) is a Web3 blockchain JSON RPC provider.
+Our enterprise grade RPCs help developers and Startups of all sizes power their dApps, Web3 games, Wallets and more.

 - [Alchemy](https://alchemy.com/?r=DY5MjYyMzcyMDY3N)
 The web3 development platform - The most powerful set of web3 development tools to build and scale your dApp with ease.